-We offer consistent, comparable data on over 80 different ESG research areas, including board practice, bribery and corruption, managing environmental and climate change impacts, human rights and supply chain labour standards.
+We offer consistent, comparable data on approximately 100 different ESG areas, including board practice, bribery and corruption, managing environmental and climate change impacts, human rights and supply chain labour standards.

 We also monitor company involvement in other areas of ethical concern such as animal testing, controversial weapons, gambling, pornography and tobacco production.

-EIRIS has a multinational team, with around 60 staff in our offices in London, Boston and Paris.
-We also work with a global network of research partners which further extends our coverage and keeps us abreast of responsible investment issues at the local level.
+EIRIS has a multinational team, with approximately 60 staff in our offices in London, Paris and Washington,D.C.
+We also work with a global network of partners which further extends our coverage and keeps us abreast of responsible investment issues at the local level.

-The network now includes research organisations in Australia, France, Israel, Germany, Mexico, Spain, South Africa and South Korea.
+The network now includes organisations in Australia, Israel, Germany, Mexico, Spain and South Korea.